 By KBB.com Editors

-With gas prices rising in recent years and consumers looking towards more cost-effective transportation, it is no surprise that so many automakers have joined the small-crossover party, offering SUV-like vehicles with much more agreeable fuel economy.
-This year Nissan decided to throw its hat into the ring, introducing the aggressively-styled and nimble Rogue.
-The base model is comparatively bare (to meet its under-$20,000 price-point), but the long list of available features, including Bluetooth and all-wheel drive, means that the Rogue can be customized to suit just about any lifestyle.
+With the wild roller coaster ride first of gas prices and then the economy, consumers find themselves looking towards more cost-effective transportation.
+It's no surprise, therefore, that so many automakers have joined the small-crossover party, offering SUV-like vehicles with much more agreeable fuel economy.
+Last year Nissan decided to throw its hat into the ring, introducing the aggressively-styled and nimble Rogue.
+The base model is comparatively bare, but the long list of available features, including Bluetooth and all-wheel drive, means that the Rogue can be customized to suit just about any lifestyle.
 The Rogue stands to compete in a rapidly growing segment, against the likes of the established and successful Honda CR-V, Toyota RAV4 and the redesigned Saturn VUE.
-With competitors like these and a lack of an available V6, the Rogue's price and fuel economy may be its best selling points.
+With competitors like these and a lack of available V6 or navigation, the Rogue's price and fuel economy may be its best selling points.

 Driving Impressions In the SL all-wheel-drive (AWD) version that we tested, acceleration with the Xtronic Continuously Variable Transmission (CVT) was smooth and consistent.
 With this "gearless" transmission, the car maintained an even...and very smooth pace down the road, although, during harder acceleration, such as in passing and through some hilly areas, the engine could easily be heard.
 Winding, curving back-country roads were easy to negotiate, thanks to the electric power-assisted steering, and the suspension kept body roll well under control.
 The "Intuitive" AWD (as Nissan calls it), distributes the driving torque between the front and rear wheels as needed, and would be particularly helpful in areas of bad weather and slippery conditions.
 Also beneficial in such conditions is the Vehicle Dynamic Control (VDC) with traction control, which helps keep the vehicle headed the direction the driver intends and thus reduces the chances of losing control on slick surfaces.